top of page

 “Does child support end automatically at 18?”

 Not always.
 Many states extend child support until high school graduation, and some extend support for college or special needs.
-The specific rule depends on state law.
+The exact rule depends on your state.

 “If we share 50/50 custody, is child support always zero?”